iamqiss/Pixelle/messenger/foreign/csharp/README.md

 });
 ```

-Notice that both Stream aswell as Topic use `-` instead of space in its name, Iggy will replace any spaces in
+Notice that both Stream aswell as Topic use `-` instead of space in its name, Messenger will replace any spaces in
 name with `-` instead, so keep that in mind.

 ### Sending messages